Metabolic Network and Their Evolution

 - main limitation of most constraint-based methods: they do not account for the regulation of enzymes, such as through transcriptional regulation. microbial laboratory evolution experiments have shown that within a few hundred generations, a microbial strains’ growth phenotype is a given environment can approach the FBA-predicted phenotype.
 This means that regulatory constraints can be overcome on short evolutionary time scales.

-- to use constraint-based modeling for any one organism, the reactions in its metabolic network have to be known, as do its biomass composition.
+- to use constraint-based modeling for any one organism, the reactions in its metabolic network have to be known, as do its biomass composition, and nutrient uptake constraints.

 the reasons of focusing on genome-scale metabolic networks:

-- we have learned a substantial amount about their structure and their evolution in recent years.
+- a substantial amount about their structure and their evolution in recent years have been learned.

 - they are the first systems that allow a comprehensive understanding of the relationship between a metabolic genotype (the DNA that encodes all metabolic enzymes an organism harbors) and a metabolic phenotype (the biosynthetic and energetic abilities of a metabolic network in a given environment.)